RealCodeManio/Clever.login/README.md

 Due to the amount of games, all of the games have been moved to a [new repo](https://github.com/3kh0/3kh0-Assets).

 ## Host the CDN
-Thanks to [@Russell2259](https://github.com/Russell2259/) you can host your own 3kh0 CDN, the source code is located [here](https://github.com/Russell2259/3kh0-CDN).
+Thanks to [@Russell2259](https://github.com/Russell2259/) you can host your own 3kh0 CDN, instructions are located [here](https://github.com/3kh0/3kh0.github.io/wiki/Create-A-CDN-Server).

 ## Host the website